ZerBea/wifi_laboratory/README.md

 This is a highly experimental penetration testing tool!

-Full NL80211 / RTNETLINK support instead of WIRELESS EXTENSIONS.
+Full use of NL80211 and RTNETLINK instead of WIRELESS EXTENSIONS.

-It is not made for newbies and it comes without warnings and limited status display.
+Main purpose is to understand 802.11 protocol and to detect its weak points.

 Feature requests will be ignored and code will often change!